 The CeA is well known to be engaged by ethanol consumption and is implicated in mediating both the negative and positive reinforcing properties of ethanol (Koob et al., 1998; Koob, 2015).
-In keeping with this, early studies found that pharmacological inhibition of GABA_A receptors in (Hyytiä and Koob, 1995), and chemical lesions of (Möller et al., 1997), the CeA reduce ethanol consumption without affecting water consumption.
-Our data show that relatively low in vivo ethanol consumption can activate Nts^{CeAL} neurons (Fig. 6F), and that selectively lesioning NTS^{CeA} neurons decreases ethanol intake and preference, without altering consumption of other fluids (Figs. 3, 5).
-Concordant with this finding, optogenetic stimulation of the $NTS^{CeA \rightarrow PBN}$ projection increased ethanol consumption (Fig. 9B), but again did not alter consumption of water or quinine solutions (Fig. 9C,F).
-Future work will examine which aspects of NTS CeA signaling, such as GABA, NTS, and/or other peptides, are responsible for these results.
+In keeping with this, early studies found that of pharmacological inhibition of GABA_A receptors in (Hyytiä and Koob, 1995), and chemical lesions of (Möller et al., 1997), the CeA reduce ethanol consumption without affecting water consumption.
+Our data show that relatively low in vivo ethanol consumption can activate Nts^{CeAL} neurons (Fig 6F), and that selectively lesioning NTS^{CeA} neurons decreases ethanol intake and preference, without altering consumption of other fluids (Figs 3 and 5).
+Concordant with this finding, optogenetic stimulation of the NTS^{CeA→PBN} projection increased ethanol consumption (Fig 9B), but again did not alter consumption of water or quinine solutions (Fig 9C,F).
+Future work will examine which aspects of NTS^{CeA} signaling, such as GABA, NTS, and/or other peptides, are responsible for these results.

-Studies conducted in animals dependent on, or consuming binge quantities of, ethanol have identified CeA CRF signaling and CRF ^{CeA} neurons as a locus of ethanol effects on GABA transmission (Nie et al., 2004; Lowery-Gionta et al., 2012; Pleil et al., 2015; Herman et al., 2016; de Guglielmo et al., 2019).
-In fact, a recent study from de Guglielmo et al. (2019) showed that inhibition of the $Crh^{\text{CeA} \to \text{BNST}}$ projection in ethanol-dependent rats decreased ethanol intake and symptoms of somatic withdrawal, illustrating the potential of these neurons to mediate negative reinforcing aspects of ethanol consumption.
-Our data and others (Kim et al., 2017; McCullough et al., 2018) indicate that Nts^{CeA} neurons are a subset of Crh^{CeA} and $Crh1^{\text{CeA}}$ neurons, suggesting that other genetically-overlapping CeA projections may also be modulated by a history of ethanol consumption.
+Studies conducted in animals dependent on, or consuming binge quantities of, ethanol have identified CeA CRF signaling and CRF^{CeA} neurons as a locus of ethanol effects on GABA transmission (Nie et al., 2004; Lowery-Gionta et al., 2012; Pleil et al., 2015; Herman et al., 2016; de Guglielmo et al., 2019).
+In fact, a recent study from de Guglielmo et al. (2019) showed that inhibition of the Crh^{CeA->BNST} projection in ethanol-dependent rats decreased ethanol intake and symptoms of somatic withdrawal, illustrating the potential of these neurons to mediate negative reinforcing aspects of ethanol consumption.
+Our data and others (Kim et al., 2017; McCullough et al., 2018) indicate that Nts^{CeA} neurons are a subset of Crh^{CeA} and Crh1^{CeA} neurons, suggesting that other genetically-overlapping CeA projections may also be modulated by a history of ethanol consumption.

-Nts CeA neurons also have a partial overlap with Pdyn CeA neurons.
-Dynorphin neurons in the CeA contribute to bingedrinking, a form of ethanol consumption that confers a high risk of developing alcohol use disorder (Anderson et al., 2019).
-We recently showed that dynorphin and NTS bidirectionally modulate synaptic inputs from the CeA to the BNST (Normandeau et al., 2018).
+Nts^{CeA} neurons also have a partial overlap with $Pdyn^{CeA}$ neurons.
+Dynorphin neurons in the CeA contribute to binge-drinking, a form of ethanol consumption that confers a high risk of developing alcohol use disorder (Anderson et al., 2019).
+We recently showed that dynorphin and NTS bi-directionally modulate synaptic inputs from the CeA to the BNST (Normandeau et al., 2018).
 This phenomenon may also be relevant to intra-CeA signaling, as well as CeA \rightarrow PBN projections, and provide yet another mechanism for ethanol-induced plasticity in this circuit.
-Because of these data, we hypothesize that multiple CeA populations, including the $NTS^{\text{CeA}} \rightarrow \text{PBN}$ projection, may mediate early positive reinforcement and therefore could facilitate the transition into dependence.
-Although we were surprised that manipulation of NTS^{CeA} neurons did not alter anxiety-like behavior, we also hypothesize that these neurons may play different roles depending on the state of the animal (e.g., stress, dependence, intoxication, thirst).
+Because of these data, we hypothesize that multiple CeA populations, including the $NTS^{CeA}\rightarrow$ PBN projection, may mediate early positive reinforcement and therefore could facilitate the transition into dependence.
+While we were surprised that manipulation of NTS^{CeA} neurons did not alter anxiety-like behavior, we also hypothesize that these neurons may play different roles depending on the state of the animal (e.g. stress, dependence, intoxication, thirst).